w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 The <a href="/Items/Fishing#Tools" target="_blank">tools</a>, <a href="/Items/Fishing#Baits" target="_blank">baits</a>, <a href="/Items/Fishing#Buckets" target="_blank">buckets</a>, and <a href="/Items/Fishing/Creatures" target="_blank">creatures</a> you'll use and find while fishing are not like other items in Dank Memer.
 They won't enter your normal Dank `/inventory`, and instead are exclusively used within the fish commands.
 Visit <a href="/Items/Fishing" target="_blank">the fishing item</a> page to see a complete list of fishing-related items and creatures.

 Each tool and bait you use has a limited number of uses, but you can always use your bare hands to fish.
-Bare hands cannot catch items or bosses, unless you upgrade the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Nature" target="_blank">Zen Hands skill</a> .
+Bare hands is always available for free, and you can upgrade it a little with the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Nature" target="_blank">Zen Hands skill</a> .

 Once you begin fishing, you'll see one or more shadows in the water.